A scalable and robust vertex-star relaxation for high-order FEM: Sparse Poisson solver

 This tensor encapsulates all of the geometry-dependent information in the form; it is spatially dependent for generally-deformed elements, and constant in the case of affine transformations.
 For a separable geometry, $\hat{G}^K$ is diagonal, and thus for a Cartesian cell it is diagonal and constant.
 To construct an auxiliary problem that is separable by the FDM in the reference coordinates, we replace $\hat{G}^K$ in $a_K(\cdot, \cdot)$ with a constant diagonal approximation $\diag(\mu^K_j)$.
 Each $\mu^K_j$ is given by the cell-wise average of the diagonal entry $\hat{G}^K_{jj}$,

 where summation over the index $j$ is not implied.
-As the approximation is local to each cell, it is still possible to assemble a stiffness matrix on meshes where cells are not structured in a tensor product grid.
+As the approximation is local to each cell, it is still possible to assemble a sparse stiffness matrix discretizing the auxiliary problem on meshes where cells are not structured in a tensor product grid.

 We now establish the spectral equivalence between the original bilinear form and the auxiliary separable one. \begin{theorem} Let $\hat{\mu}_K \coloneqq \diag(\mu^K_j)$ be the constant diagonal approximation of $\hat{G}^K$, and define the auxiliary bilinear form